Flipping without the right insurance is a costly mistake. Here is what motor trade cover actually includes, what it costs, and what to watch out for.

 The limitation is cost at scale.
 At £10 to £25 per day depending on the vehicle and your profile, it becomes more expensive than a trade policy once you are flipping regularly.
 Day insurance is a one-off tool, not a substitute for proper trade cover.

-This is where most flippers fall short.
-Even with the right cover in place, they rarely allocate the insurance cost against individual cars.
+Even with the right cover in place, most flippers never allocate the insurance cost against individual cars.

 If you pay £1,200 per year for a trade policy and flip 12 cars, roughly £100 of insurance cost belongs against each car.
 If a car sits for six weeks before selling, that is approximately £14 of insurance cost for that vehicle alone.
 Small individually - but it is a real, deductible cost that should be logged rather than absorbed as an invisible overhead.